|MEETING PLACE:||San Juan Inn, Hwy 163 and the San Juan River, Mexican Hat, UT 84531|

 |From Cortez, CO||100 miles (1 hour 45 minutes)|

-- There are several options for chartered shuttle service.
+There are several options for chartered shuttle services.
 Check discovermoab.com/shuttle.htm for a list of current operators.

 After Your Trip